PsyanticY/t5adhrit/k8s/README.md

         eksctl create cluster -f cluster.yaml

-_ eksctl, will create a cfn template where it creates an eks cluster with all the needed netwroking ( vpc included). it will also creates a nodegroup worker ( or something else such as builder) with another cfn, the node group worker contains autoscaling group, roles and sg for ec2_
+_ eksctl, will create a cfn template where it creates an eks cluster with all the needed networking ( vpc included). it will also creates a nodegroup worker ( or something else such as builder) with another cfn, the node group worker contains autoscaling group, roles and sg for ec2_

 We can check the number of nodes we have using

         kubectl get nodes

-for more info about os running on nodes or other suff
+for more info about os running on nodes or other stuff

         kubectl get nodes -o wide